 The parties entered into a settlement agreement in late April 2016.
 It states that any new contract between the respondent and a customer may not contain exclusivity provisions, and any exclusivity clauses in existing contracts are not enforceable.
 It also prohibits the respondent from retaliating against any customer that purchases implant-grade PEEK from a competitor, such as by withholding regulatory support.

-Business transactions attorney James G. Schwartz has represented Bay Area businesses and business owners for more than 38 years.
+Cirrus Law PC has represented Bay Area businesses and business owners for more than 38 years.
 We assist clients in a wide variety of litigation and transactional matters, helping them understand their rights and protecting their interests.
-To schedule a free and confidential consultation with a knowledgeable and experienced business advocate, contact us today online or at (925) 463-1073.
+To schedule an initial confidential consultation with a knowledgeable and experienced business advocate, contact us today online or at (925) 463-1073.

 More Blog Posts: